eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 In-line code

 You may find yourself mentioning results in the text, for example something like "the average minimum temperature for the month of March was 18 degrees".
-And it is also possible that this value will change if you use a different database or if you then generate a report but for a following month.
+And it is also possible that this value will change if you use a different database or if you then generate the same report for different months.
-The chances of you forgetting to update that "18" are high, that's why RMarkdown also has the possibility to incorporate in-line code.
+The chances of you forgetting to update that "18" are high, that's why R Markdown also has the possibility to incorporate in-line code.

 Let's imagine that you have a variable `temperature` to which you assign the value "18":

     temperature <- 18

-To mention it in the text then we have to put the name of that variable between two "\`" and to warn that it is code of R this way `` `r temperature` ``.
+To use that value in the text you have to put the name of that variable between two "\`" and to indicate that it is R code this way `` `r temperature` ``.
 Then if at any time the value of the variable changes, the next time you knit the document it will be updated in the text.
 </div>

 ### Chunk control

-You may have notice that the chunks code in the templates includes information between the ```{r }```.
-We mention the chunk name but we can also add options to control how the chuck will behave when the file is knitted.
+You may have noticed that code chunks in the template document include some information between the `{r }`.
+Besides the chunk name you can also add options to control how the chuck will behave when the file is knitted.
-Usually the output will have both code and output, which is fine when you or the person that will read the report wants to see the code that generates those results, but it might not be what the final audience of the report might need.
+Usually the code chunk will be included in the output, which is fine when you or the person that will read the report wants to see the code that generates those results, but it might not be what the final audience of the report might need.
-It’s up to you to decide if you want to show the code or not.
+It's up to you to decide if you want to show the code or not.

-To change the options of a chunk code, all you have to do is list the options inside the square brackets.
+To change the options of a code chunk, all you have to do is list the options inside the square brackets.
 For example:

-    ```{r nombre-del-chunk, echo = FALSE, message = FALSE}
+    ```{r chunk-name, echo = FALSE, message = FALSE}

     ```

 A particularly important set of options are the ones that control whether the code is executed and whether the result of the code will remain in the report or not:

-* `eval = FALSE` prevents the chunk code from being run, so it will not display results either.
-It is useful for displaying example code if you are writing, for example, a document to teach R.

-* `echo = FALSE` runs the chunk code and displays the results, but hides the code in the report.
+-   `echo = FALSE` runs the code chunk and displays the results, but hides the code in the report.
     This is useful for writing reports for people who do not need to see the R code that generated the graph or table.

-* `include = FALSE` runs the code but hides both the code and the results.
+-   `include = FALSE` runs the code but hides both the code and any output.
     It is useful to use in general configuration chunks where you load libraries.

+-   `eval = FALSE` prevents the code chunk from being run at all.
+    Naturally, it will not display results either.
+    It is useful for displaying example code if you are writing, for example, a document to teach R or if you want to suppress specific parts of your code.

 If you are writing a report where you don't want any code to be shown, adding `echo = FALSE` to each new chunk becomes tedious.
 The solution is to change the option globally so that it applies to all chunks.
 This is done by the `knitr::opts_chunk$set()` function, which sets the global options of the chunks that follow it.
 You'll find this function on the first "setup" chunk.

     ```{r setup, include = FALSE}
     knitr::opts_chunk$set(echo = FALSE,
                       message = FALSE,
                       warning = FALSE)
     ```

 <div class = notes>

 Figures control